L1a6/profile-card/README.md

 Welcome to my Ultramodern Profile Card project! 🎨

-This is a clean, responsive, and interactive profile card built using *HTML, CSS, and vanilla JavaScript*.
+This is a clean, responsive, and interactive profile card built using HTML, CSS, and vanilla JavaScript.
 The card is designed to showcase a user's avatar, bio, hobbies, dislikes, and social links in a visually appealing and accessible way.
 It adapts seamlessly to mobile, tablet, and desktop screens, keeping the layout elegant and readable at all sizes.

 ---